eeeraiii/machine_learning_pipeline_to_flag_students_at_risk_of_failing/README.md

 The results of my modelling pipeline is as follows:
 - Accuracy (How accurate the model's predictions is overall) = 94.3%
 - Precision (Out of all predicted failures, which were actually failures?) = ~86%
+- Recall (Out of all actual failures, which were predicted correctly?) = ~63%

 ## What Can We Learn from the Data?
 - Schools can encourage better daily time management among students, to ensure they get adequate  rest (>= 7 hours/day) and enough time to study math >= 5 hours/week